rwaldron/idiomatic.js/readme.md

 1. <a name="whitespace">Whitespace</a>

-	* Never mix spaces and tabs.
+  - Never mix spaces and tabs.
-	* When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs &mdash; this is law.
+  - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
-		* For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+      - For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
-	* If your editor supports it, always work with the "show invisibles" setting turned on.
+  - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
-		* Enforced consistency
+      - Enforced consistency
-		* Eliminating end of line whitespace
+      - Eliminating end of line whitespace
-		* Eliminating blank line whitespace
+      - Eliminating blank line whitespace
-		* Commits and diffs that are easier to read
+      - Commits and diffs that are easier to read

 2. <a name="spacing">Beautiful Syntax</a>